Soybean: Soybean oil

 Soybean seed contains 18–19% oil.
 To extract soybean oil from seed, the soybeans are cracked, adjusted for moisture content, rolled into flakes, and solvent-extracted with commercial hexane.
 The oil is then refined, blended for different applications, and sometimes hydrogenated.
-Soybean oils, both liquid and partially hydrogenated, are exported abroad, sold as "vegetable oil," or end up in a wide variety of processed foods.
+Soybean oils, both liquid and partially hydrogenated, are exported abroad, sold as "vegetable oil", or end up in a wide variety of processed foods.
+As of 2022, China produces 29% of the world's soybean oil and the United States is the second largest producer at 21%.

 Soybean meal

 Soybean meal, or soymeal, is the material remaining after solvent extraction of oil from soybean flakes, with a 50% soy protein content.
 The meal is 'toasted' (a misnomer because the heat treatment is with moist steam) and ground in a hammer mill.
 Ninety-seven percent of soybean meal production globally is used as livestock feed.
 Soybean meal is also used in some dog foods.

 Livestock feed

 One of the major uses of soybeans globally is as livestock feed, predominantly in the form of soybean meal.
 In the European Union, for example, though it does not make up most of the weight of livestock feed, soybean meal provides around 60% of the protein fed to livestock.
 In the United States, 70 percent of soybean production is used for animal feed, with poultry being the number one livestock sector of soybean consumption.
+The American Soybean Association estimates that over 90% of U.S. soybeans are used as animal feed and 97% of soybean meal feeds livestock and poultry.
 Spring grasses are rich in omega-3 fatty acids, whereas soy is predominantly omega-6.
 The soybean hulls, which mainly consist of the outer coats of the beans removed before oil extraction, can also be fed to livestock and whole soybean seeds after processing.